Skip to main content

 Also Thursday, the quarterfinals begin for the smaller schools.
 See the schedule below.

 Follow live scoring of each game on Strib Varsity.
-You can view brackets for the state tournaments here.
-You can also catch up on what happened on the opening day of the tournament Wednesday.
+View brackets for the state tournaments here, or catch up on what happened on the opening day of the tournament Wednesday.

 Thursday’s schedule